compsult/MenuOptions/README.md

 6. has a clear button that wipes the current value and opens the select list

-7. can optionally trigger an event (useful when updating another part of the page based on user selection)

-8. source data can be dynamically reloaded (no destroy-create required)
+7. source data can be dynamically reloaded (no destroy-create required)

-9. is flexible, configurable and stays in the viewport
+8. is flexible, configurable and stays in the viewport

 [(See full documentation)](http://menuoptions.readthedocs.org/en/latest/)